Global Migration and Japan’s Framework for Ethical Recruitment

 References

 International Labour Organization (ILO).
 2009.
 The cost of coercion: Global Report under the follow-up to the ILO Declaration on Fundamental Principles and Rights at Work.
-ILO, Geneva. https://www.ilo.org/wcmsp5/groups/public/---ed_norm/---relconf/documents/meetingdocument/wcms_106230.pdf
+Available at https://www.ilo.org/wcmsp5/groups/public/---ed_norm/---relconf/documents/meetingdocument/wcms_106230.pdf

 ILO.
 2014.
 Fair Migration: Setting an ILO Agenda.
 Geneva: ILO. https://www.ilo.org/wcmsp5/groups/public/–-ed_norm/–-relconf/documents/meetingdocument/wcms_242879.pdf